Abimael Guzmán: Early life

-He attracted several like-minded young academics committed to bringing about revolution in Peru.
+Through his academic position, Guzmán developed a core of early supporters among rural teachers, university professors, and the university student movement.
 Guzmán was arrested twice during the 1970s because of his participation in violent riots in the city of Arequipa against the government of presidents Velasco Alvarado and Belaunde Terry.
-He visited the People's Republic of China with his then-wife Augusta La Torre for the first time in 1965.
 After serving as the head of personnel for San Cristóbal of Huamanga University, Guzmán left the institution in the mid-1970s and went underground.

 In the 1960s, the Peruvian Communist Party had splintered over ideological and personal disputes.
 Guzmán, who had taken a pro-Chinese rather than pro-Soviet line, emerged as the leader of the faction which came to be known as the "Shining Path" (Mariátegui wrote once: "Marxism–Leninism is the shining path of the future").
+In 1970, Bandera Roja expelled Guzmán because of his and his group's "occultism" - a Marxist-Leninist term for refusing or being unable to carry out open or legal political work, and excessively focusing on covert activities.

 Guzmán adopted the nom de guerre Presidente or Comrade Gonzalo and began advocating a peasant-led revolution on the Maoist model.
 His followers declared Guzmán, who cultivated anonymity, to be the "Fourth Sword of Communism" (after Marx, Lenin, and Mao).
 In his political declarations, Guzmán praised Mao's development of Lenin's thesis regarding "the role of imperialism" in propping up the "bourgeois capitalist system".
 He claimed that imperialism ultimately "creates disruption and is unsuccessful, and it will end up in ruins in the next 50 to 100 years".
-Guzmán applied this criticism not only to U.S. imperialism, but also Soviet imperialism, to what he termed as "social-imperialism" (in accoradance with the Chinese stance after the Sino-Soviet split).
+Guzmán applied this criticism not only to U.S. imperialism, but also Soviet imperialism, to what he termed as "social-imperialism" (in accordance with the Chinese stance after the Sino-Soviet split).

 In February 1964, he married Augusta La Torre, who was instrumental in founding Shining Path.
 She died under unclear circumstances in 1988.
-Guzmán and Elena Iparraguirre, a long-time lieutenant of Guzmán's and his lover, have both refused to talk about La Torre's fate since their imprisonments.
-In the fall of 2006, while in prison, Guzmán proposed to Iparraguirre, who is also serving a life sentence in a separate prison.
+Guzmán and Elena Yparraguirre, a long-time lieutenant of Guzmán's and his lover, have both refused to talk about La Torre's fate since their imprisonments.
+In the fall of 2006, while in prison, Guzmán proposed to Yparraguirre, who is also serving a life sentence in a separate prison.
 After fighting for the permission to marry with a hunger strike, the couple wed in late August 2010.

-Guzmán had always identified with atheism.
+Guzmán had long identified with atheism.
 He agreed with Karl Marx about religion as the "opium of the people", and viewed it as a "social phenomena product of the exploitation and that will extinguish while exploitation finishes to be swept and a new society arise".
 However, he pleaded respect for religious diversity and claimed religion would not be an obstacle for the armed struggle.